dbraley/simplebank/README.md

 ...
 ```

 IntelliJ's (GoLand's) database ui doesn't seem to like using the `root` user, complains about not having a `root` role.
 Using user=postgres actually works though.
 I guess postgres sets up a postgres user no matter what?
-May look into that more later.
+I may look into that more later.
 Moving on for now.

 # Using migrate & make to init and teardown db

 Pretty strait forward.
 This is a fairly rudimentary Makefile, and could really use some improving, but whateves, it's fine for now.
+I do feel like migrate is probably underutilizied here.
+Should probably look into that more too.

+# SQL -> CRUD code
+Good to know how to use the generator.
+Didn't make Update or Delete for entry and transaction, as it's not clear how we're protecting this data.
+Presumably some sort of deletion, or preferably pii fuzzing, should happen when an account gets deleted, but that's a whole can of worms I suspect we're not dealing with here.
+Checked authors code, and they are indeed not dealing with it.
+Interestingly, their transaction listing matches on both the `from_account` and the `to_account`, but with an OR, which seems... peculiar.
+I have a hard time imagining a use case where that's actually what you want.
+Leaving mine without filtering for now, may adjust when I better understand the authors hypothetical business domain.
+Definitely appreciate the pagination example, that was not SUPER obvious and is a necessity.